DanielAmes/DanielAmes.github.io/_posts/2024-11-14-grainyieldproject.md

 The grain yield data comes from [Our World in Data](https://ourworldindata.org/crop-yields), and the fertilizer usage data comes from [The World Bank](https://data.worldbank.org/indicator/AG.CON.FERT.ZS).

-The main weakness of the fertilizer data is that it is not specific to grain crops, nor does the data distinguish between nitrogen, phosphorus, and potassium fertilizers.
+The main weakness of the fertilizer data is that it is not specific to grain crops, nor are distinctions made between nitrogen, phosphorus, and potassium fertilizers.
 We reasoned that it would nevertheless serve as an approximation of the level of fertilizer applied to grains because in most countries grains account for around a third of total agricultural production.

 We began by considering the data from 2019, because that is the most recent year for which complete data is available.
 Afterwards, we extended our analysis backwards in time.

 ## Exploratory Visualization
-To get an idea of how grain yields and fertilizer use separately vary across the globe, we created maps of the two variables with the R package _rworldmap_:
+To get an idea of how grain yields and fertilizer usage each vary across the globe, we created maps of the two variables with the R package _rworldmap_:

 Below is the scatter plot of grain yield in metric tons produced per hectare against fertilizer in kilograms applied per hectare.